Mittelbots/Mido/README.md

 You can also add permissions and set reminders for tasks.

 > ### Note: This is a work in progress and is not yet ready for use.
+>
+> The code was written a while ago and is not up to date with the current standards and best practices.
+> I will try to update it as soon as possible.

 ## Contributions